giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>KubeConfigPath is used to specify the actual file path or URL to the kubeconfig file from which to load cluster information</p>
+<p>The node this Taint is attached to has the &ldquo;effect&rdquo; on any pod that does not tolerate the Taint.</p>

 </div>